jackdesert/stethoscope-code-sample/doc/api/location.md

 These priors are intended to represent how often a person is actually in a given room.
 It starts with the `raw` data, then applies Bayes` Theorem.

+### Reading

+`imposter_beacons` should be empty.
+If not, it means there is an active beacon that was not active during the keras model training.
+As such, this imposter beacon will displace actual readings and will worsen location accuracy.